paulrsvg/name-search-react/README.md

 - If there are any issues running the backend (server.js), there is some mock data you can call from an api (https://jsonplaceholder.typicode.com/users) , or from a json file directly in the project (mock-data.json)

 ## Current Functionality:
+- Directions: After cloning the project, `npm install` , and `npm run dev` to start the frontend, `npm run start` for the backend
 - Autocompletion based on search string

 ## Future Work: